Air Board (Australia): Organisation and responsibilities

-As well as being members of the board, AMP, AMTS and AMSE were the heads of their respective branches within the Air Force, and had delegated authority to administer those branches.
+As well as being members of the board, AMP, AMTS, and AMSE were the heads of their respective branches within the Air Force and had delegated authority to administer those branches.
 Other officers such as the Deputy Chief of the Air Staff might attend meetings, but were not members of the board.
-The Secretary was a senior public servant, the permanent head of the Department of Air from 1939 to 1973 and afterwards a deputy to the permanent head of the Department of Defence, responsible to the board for finance, administration, and direction of civilian support staff.
-The minister of the department could choose to chair meetings, and was expected to approve all decisions made by the board.
+The departmental secretary was a senior public servant, the permanent head of the Department of Air from 1939 to 1973 and afterwards a deputy secretary of the Department of Defence, responsible to the board for finance, administration, and direction of civilian support staff.
+The minister of the department could choose to chair meetings and was expected to sign off on all decisions made by the board.
 This sometimes involved the minister in mundane matters, such as the acquisition of furniture and foodstuffs.
 Historian Alan Stephens observed that the board itself, despite consisting of an air marshal, three air vice-marshals, and a high-level government official, could devote "an inordinate amount of meeting time" to administrative minutiae, rather than concentrating on higher policy, major purchases, or operational aspects.
 Stephens contrasted this situation with the board's achievements in more substantial matters, such as the "educational revolution" it oversaw between 1945 and 1953, when programs such as RAAF College, RAAF Staff College, and the RAAF apprentice scheme were introduced.